timkartar/DeepPBS/README.md

 7. Custom scripts and intermediate files used for data gathering from JASPAR, HOCOMOCO and PDB: [Here](https://drive.google.com/file/d/1r68zvvqb5NkPATVfAdsLn3dFAdpkaAsU/view?usp=drive_link)
 8. Custom scripts and processed outputs for comparison with mutagenesis data is available [Here](https://drive.google.com/file/d/18iVbdnmV5XoLSYPD4kaGQMFmnoSoexsN/view?usp=drive_link)
 9. Custom scripts and generated data for application on predicted structures are available [Here](https://drive.google.com/file/d/1yWZGivVP5_pugrWHqs7f8YLCybeLJt4A/view?usp=drive_link)

+## Run training

+Download and place the data avilability number 2 somewhere on your system and configure the path in `/run/config.json` (`"data_dir"`).
+Also configure the `"output_path"` as you wish.

+run `./submit_cross.sh` .
+This will submit 5 cross-validation models to train simultaneaously.
+Modify this script according to your need.

 ## Acknowledgement
 Parts of pre-processing code was contributed by Jared Sagendorf from previous projects in the Rohs Lab: DNAProDB (https://github.com/jaredsagendorf/dnaprodb-back) and GEMENAI (https://github.com/jaredsagendorf/gemenai)